 Place on a chop board and finely chop the cooked spinach.
 Transfer into a mixing bowl.

-Bake at 350F (180C) for 15-20 minutes or until golden on the top.
+Bake at 370F (200C) for 20-30 minutes or until golden on the top.

 Spinach measurement : you need about 6 cups of fresh spinach.
 It makes about 2/3 cup (160 g) of cooked, squeezed and packed spinach.
 It is ok to use frozen spinach as soon as you have 2/3 cup cooked, squeezed, packed spinach.Cheese options: you can replace grated cheddar but mozzarella, parmesan, colby, emmental or any hard grated cheese you love.Herbs options: those spinach balls are very tasty with fresh parsley, dill or basil.
 Use your favorite herb or mix it!Psyllium husk:don't use metamucil fiber supplement in my recipes, this is not the same product as whole psyllium husk fiber.
 Metamucil is a husk powder that is not suitable for baking keto bread.
 It will turn food dry, purple or blue.